 A menu will drop down with text and background color options.
 There are at least eight options to change the font on Safari Reader; also change the size of fonts.
 Moreover, you can change the background to white, faded peach, dark gray and black colors.
 This background change is especially required when users read content during the late evening and late night.

 Choose your favorite fonts and background colors and enjoy reading content on your iPhone.
 What more can you do with your Safari Reader Mode?
-Share your feedback with us on Facebook, Twitter, and Google Plus.
+Share your feedback with us in comment box.